BitterKanegul/public-paper-notes/FVLog.md

       - Hashgraph demos the effectiveness of combining a hashmap with compact array-style datastructure
       - But for Datalog we need deduplication and handle multi-values
       - HISA helps by making a sorted hash indexed array that maps to the compact representation
+- Inductive queries in DL
+  - Fast range queries are needed
+  - HISA helps with the serialization requirements of recursive joins
+  - Join column data only helps with efficient insertion and retrieval ops
+  - Serialization can be done by parallel iteration over this array
+  - by keeping only the columns that matter for the join memory is saved.
+(FVLog does this naturally as it is a columnar store)
+  - by doing essentially "pointer arithmetic" one can reduce the number of times we need to load things from main memory
 - HISA Impl:
 ```
 using column_type=rmm::device_vector<u32>;